cobrien706/mysterions/README.md

 *knight_moves* has multiple stages.

 0. During *move*, the upcoming change in position results in *is_collision* returning true.
-The monster needs to change direction.
+The Monster needs to change direction.
 1. To find the best way to go, *best_direction* determines which direction (LRUD) has the most clearance, and returns the direction and the distance available.
 2. *knight_moves* stage is changed to 'start'.
 3. The *straight* maneuver is applied, and the Monster goes in the best direction for part of the distance, currently set for half the available distance. *knight_moves* stage is changed to 'first'.